cs499Mirror/MagicMirror/modules/gCalendar/README.md

 ```
 Once the config file is in place, the google api and google auth libraries are installed, and you have placed your client_secret.json file in `modules/gCalendar/quickstart/`, start the Magic Mirror from its root directory.

 When first launching the module, you will see in the console a url.
 Copy and paste that into your browser, log in to your Google account using your username and password, and copy the code given an place that into a file named `auth.txt` in your Magic Mirror root folder.
-Then restart Magic Mirror or wait for the interval period to elapse and your Google Calendar will be pulled.
+Then restart Magic Mirror or wait for the interval period to elapse (5 min by default, but can be changed in gCalendar.js) and your Google Calendar will be pulled.

 ## Configuration options